crsl4/phylogenetics-class/lecture-notes/lecture8.md

 ### Software: R package _phangorn_

-4) We need a starting tree for the search on tree space and compute the parsimony of this tree (422)
+4) We need a starting tree for the search on tree space and compute the parsimony score of this tree (422)
 ```r
 tre.ini <- nj(dist.dna(dna,model="raw"))
 parsimony(tre.ini, dna2)